tillgrallert/p3a6afa20/notes.md

 ### ʿAbd al-Qādir al-Iskandarānī (1875--1943)

 Son of Muḥammad Salīm al-Kaylānī.
 Born in ALexandria but lived and worked in Damascus.
 He was an ʿālim who studied at the Umayyad Mosque and authored a number of tractates (*rasāʾil*) according to VIAF.

+### Abū al-Ḍiyā Tawfīq Bey (1849--1913)

+An Ottoman **journalist**, who was born and died in Istanbul.

+in our corpus, a certain "Abū al-Ḍiyāʾ" signes articles from Damascus.
+This would be somebody else!